frederic-perez/AmE-dictionary/data/idioms.md

 __long-run__ Involving, maturing after, or lasting for a long period of time.
 Used before a noun. _If you’re thinking of starting a savings account, it’s good to have some long-run goals for how much you want to put aside each month._
 __look (at something) through rose-colored glasses__ To assume a generally optimistic and cheerful attitude (toward something); to focus on the positive aspects (of something).
 Primarily heard in US. _I know nostalgia can be misleading, but I really look at my childhood through rose-colored glasses._
 __look askance upon (someone or something)__ To view or regard someone or something in a disapproving or distrustful manner. _I know that the Ivy League students may look askance upon a country bumpkin such as myself, but I will show them that I have the mettle to be their equal._
+__look at that!__ :two: Used to tell someone to look at something that you think is interesting, bad, etc.
 __look for a dog to kick__ To seek out someone to blame or castigate, especially someone who is not at fault.
 (Usually said in the continuous tense.) _My dad had a famously short fuse when we were growing up, so we soon learned to get out of his way when he was looking for a dog to kick._
 __look off__ In sports, especially American football, to mislead an opponent with one’s eyes as to one’s intentions in a given play.
 A noun or pronoun can be used between “look” and “off.” _Looking off the free safety, the quarterback made an incredible pass to his wide receiver down the center of the field._ _I looked the defender off and hucked it to the end zone._
 __look on the sunny side (of life/things)__ To view one’s life, situation, or circumstances with a generally optimistic and cheerful attitude; to focus on what is positive in life. _Life’s too short to worry about every little detail; I say, just look on the sunny side and have a bit of fun!_